fieldtrip/website/example/bids_eyetracker.md

 ## SMI

 The SMI eye tracker stores the raw data in an `.idf` file.
 That file cannot be read (easily) with other analysis software, hence the SMI specific *IDF converter* program from the iView tools needs to be used to convert it to ascii.
 Please note that this is Windows software that comes with the eye tracker.
-At the DCCN you can ask Paul for more details on the SMI eye trackers.
+At the Donders Centre for Cognitive Neuroimaging (DCCN) in Nijmegen you can ask Paul for more details on the SMI eye trackers.

 ### Example